Kadle11/kadle11.github.io/index.md

  distributed systems with a focus on systems for emerging memory technologies and high-performance computing.
 His current work explores the use of memory disaggregation and near-data processing for datacenter workloads (HPDC '25).
-Prior to pursuing his Ph.D, he worked at the GeForce Now team at Nvidia and the Server Performance Group at AMD.
+Prior to pursuing his Ph.D., he worked at the GeForce Now team at Nvidia and the Server Performance Group at AMD.

 {% include_relative _includes/newsbar.md %}